tr1p1ea/ROMDUMP81/README.md

 ## Thanks
 Special thanks goes to the amazing work by the pioneers of the 81 scene and those who helped me along the way:
-Randy 'Zeroko' Compton
+-Randy 'Zeroko' Compton
-Benjamin 'FloppusMaximus' Moody
+-Benjamin 'FloppusMaximus' Moody
-Adrien 'Adriweb' Bertrand
+-Adrien 'Adriweb' Bertrand
-Fred 'mr womp womp' Desautels
+-Fred 'mr womp womp' Desautels
-Xavier 'critor' Andreani
+-Xavier 'critor' Andreani
-The creators of TilEm
+-The creators of TilEm
-Everyone at Cemetech
+-Everyone at Cemetech
-Everyone at TIPlanet
+-Everyone at TIPlanet
-And anyone else I forgot (please remind me)
+-And anyone else I forgot (please remind me)

 ## License
 This project is licensed under the The Unlicense, see LICENSE for more details.